x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-groups.md

 **Notes**:

-- You can't use the EAC to modify the write scope, roles and members of a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
+- You can't use the EAC to modify the write scope, roles, and members of a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
 To modify the settings of these role groups, you need to use Exchange Online PowerShell.

 - Some role groups (for example, the Organization Management role group) restrict the roles that you can remove from group.